mrcavalcanti/mosaicoo/docs/sources/developers/plugins/legacy/_index.md

 ## Keep your plugin up to date

-New versions of Grafana can sometimes cause plugins to break.
+New versions of Mosaicoo can sometimes cause plugins to break.
 Check out our [PLUGIN_DEV.md](https://github.com/grafana/grafana/blob/main/PLUGIN_DEV.md) doc for changes in
 Grafana that can impact your plugin.

 ## Metadata